-Your conscious mind is a bit like the captain of a ship standing on the bridge giving out orders.
+Your conscious mind is a bit like a captain of a ship standing on the bridge giving out orders.
 In reality it’s the crew in the engine room below deck (the subconscious and the deeper unconscious) that carry out the orders.
-The captain may be in charge of the ship and give the orders but its the crew that actually guides the ship, all according to what training they had been given over the years to best do so.
+The captain may be in charge of the ship and give the orders but its the crew that actually guides the ship, all according to what training they’ve been given over the years to best do so.

-The unconscious mind is the storehouse of all memories and past experiences, both those that have been repressed through trauma and those that have simply been consciously forgotten and no longer important to us.
-It’s from these memories and experiences that our beliefs, habits, and behaviors are formed.
+The unconscious mind is the storehouse of all memories and past experiences both those that have been repressed through trauma and those that have simply been consciously forgotten and are no longer important to us.
+It’s from these memories and experiences that our beliefs, habits and behaviors are formed.

-According to Harvard University professor Daniel M. Wegner, when we have thoughts that occur just before an action, and when these thoughts are consistent with the action, and when other potential causes of the action are not present, we believe that we have willed our action.
-If I thought of reading today’s newspaper, picked it up and started reading it, it is a clear example of how my consciousness is in charge of my life and
+According to Harvard University Professor Daniel M. Wegner when we have thoughts that occur just before an action and when these thoughts are consistent with the action and when other potential causes of the action are not present we believe that we have willed our action.
+If I thought of reading today’s newspaper, picked it up and started reading it, it is a clear example of how my consciousness is in charge of my life, a period by life.

 The famous experiment by Benjamin Libet in the 1980s proved that the non-conscious brain decides about 0.3 seconds before a person is conscious of his own decision/action—something that Libet could pinpoint using an electroencephalogram (EEG).

-But the time a player gets, in games likes cricket, baseball and tennis, to decide which shot to play, is less than 0.02 seconds—the vast gulf between 0.1 and 0.02 indicates that such decisions are taken non-consciously.
+But the time a player gets into games likes cricket, baseball and tennis, to decide which shot to play is less than 0.02 seconds—the vast gulf between 0.1 and 0.02 indicates that such decisions are taken non-consciously.

 These experiments show that the non-conscious is five to 10 times faster in taking decisions when compared to our conscious.
 It is this superior speed of the non-conscious that makes a person freeze in his tracks to avoid stepping on a snake.
-The conscious processes step in a second or two later to confirm that it was a twig and not a snake.
-The super-fast non-conscious, that might go wrong a few times, is evolutionarily more useful for survival than the slow conscious and a period after conscious.
+The conscious processes steps in a second or two later to confirm that it was a twig and not a snake.
+The super-fast non-conscious that might go wrong a few times is evolutionarily more useful for survival than the slow conscious and a period after conscious.

 Taking a peak from the famous Austrian Sigmund Freud, a psychologist who was probably the first to popularize it into mainstream society as we know it today.
-Even though his theories have subsequently been widely disputed in Psychology circles because they are very hard to scientifically prove, Freud nonetheless created a useful model of the mind, which he separated into 3 tiers or sections – the conscious mind or ego, the preconscious, and the unconscious mind.
+Even though his theories have subsequently been widely disputed in Psychology circles because they are very hard to scientifically prove Freud nonetheless created a useful model of the mind which he separated into three tiers or sections; the conscious mind or ego, the preconscious and the unconscious mind.